archbirdplus/archaeologue/README.md

 node .
 ```

-If you want to test changes in your test server before releasing your bot to the world, run:
+If you want to test changes in your test server before releasing your bot to the world, run the following command.
+This spawns another instance of Arch that only responds in the test server.
+Note that this might clash with the main instance.

 ```
 node . test
 ```

+## Contributions

+Thanks to [@Reginald-Gillespie](https://github.com/Reginald-Gillespie) for finding an exploit.
+Thanks to [@EliasMurcray](https://github.com/EliasMurcray) for helping me with fetching usernames.

-## Help me please
+## Contributing

-I don't know how to stop the bot from downloading the message contents which I want to minimize anyways...
+If you found a problem or a solution, open an issue or a pull request.
+I'll consider it when I'm notified.
+The primary problem I can't solve myself is how to get discord.js to fetch _only_ the message and user ID's, rather than wasting bandwidth on reading the message contents.